 Community Chest Grants

-The Community Chest Grants scheme is available to voluntary and community groups wishing to improve the quality of life in South Cambridgeshire.
+The Community Chest is grant funding available to voluntary and community sector groups, charities and public sector bodies wishing to further improve quality of life in South Cambridgeshire.
 They are small grants of up to £1,000 for one-off costs relating to a project or activity.

 Who can apply?